MamoruHikari/forecast_website-backend-API_based/README.md

 # Forecast Website

-A weather forecast website that fetches data from an external API to provide users with current weather forecasts.
+A weather forecast website that fetches data from an external API to provide users with current weather data.

 ## Features
 - **Current Weather:** Displays the current weather conditions based on the user's location or selected city.